EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Methodology

 Building on ANI, we employ the IP-Adapter to generate portrait image $\hat{x}_0^{id}$, and the currently fine-tuning E-Adapter to generate the image with expressions $\hat{x}_0^{cur}$. $\mathcal{L}_{id}$ minimizes the identity difference between two images, defined as:

 where $\cos$ is cosine similarity, and $\phi(\cdot)$ is the pre-trained face embedding extractor \cite{deng2019arcface}.
+Here, we use $\hat{x}_0^{id}$ rather than another clean portrait image as ground truth of $\mathcal{L}_{id}$, since we find that the noise discrepancy between the real image and one-step decoded image $\phi(\hat{x}_0^{cur})$ destabilizes fine-tuning (ablated in Sec. \ref{sec:ablation}).
 Similarly, we utilize the frozen Refined E-Adapter to generate image $\hat{x}_0^{exp}$.
 The expression loss $\mathcal{L}_{exp}$ reduces the difference in facial landmarks between $\hat{x}_0^{exp}$ and $\hat{x}_0^{cur}$, is defined as follows:

 where "${\rm Wing}$" denotes the wing loss \cite{feng2018wing}, and $\varphi(\cdot)$ is the pre-trained facial landmarks detector \cite{song2022gratis}.

 The loss during fine-tuning is formulated as below: